17-01-2023 |

-Exercising after illness or an injury
+Exercising after illness or an injury: A Guide to Rebuilding your Routine

-Indoor Cycling after an Injury
+Indoor Cycling After an Injury

 If you have a long-term injury, or want to start exercising after illness, Indoor Cycling is suitable in many cases to maintain your fitness level.
 Physical therapists often recommend Indoor Cycling during the rehabilitation process.
 This is because it’s a low-impact sport.
 That means there is little impact on your joints.
 Especially for people with knee, hip or ankle injuries, Indoor Cycling is a safe form of cardio.
-In addition, Indoor Cycling has the added advantage that it can be practiced anytime and anywhere.
+In addition, Indoor Cycling has the added advantage that it can be practised anytime and anywhere.

 It is good to continue to exercise lightly during an injury.
 This way, your body recovers faster and better.
 In fact, exercising gets your heart rate up, which makes your body process waste products faster.
 Also, during your recovery period, you appeal to your immune system to work harder.
 This is also beneficial for the recovery of your injury.
 In addition, it is nice to keep your fitness level up, so you can make the best comeback!